2024 Race Day Highlights

 K&L Gates Corporate Cup

-In partnership with our legal sponsor K&L Gates, the Port to Pub is thrilled to hold the K&L Gates Corporate Cup again in 2024!
+In partnership with our legal sponsor K&L Gates, the Port to Pub is thrilled to hold the K&L Gates Corporate Cup again in 2025.
+This award goes to a duo or team representing a corporation that finishes in the fastest time.
+To qualify, just one person of the duo/team needs to be an employee – it’s a great way to advertise and represent your company!